snensmens/gnome-shell-wireless-audio-extension/README.md

 Extension for the GNOME Desktop that allows you to
 - Discover and use AirPlay capable Devices
-- Stream your audio to other Devices with RTP
+- Stream your audio to (multiple) other Devices with RTP
 - Receive RTP audio streams on your Device

 **This extension requires `pactl` to be installed on your system.